Download the report.

-In March 2024, the Portion Balance Coalition unveiled its inaugural signature Power of Portions research report.
-The report reveals how food portions support broader health and sustainability goals, including lower obesity rates, long-term health outcomes, cost-saving measures, and reduced food waste.
+In March 2024, the Portion Balance Coalition released its flagship Power of Portions report, exploring how food portions connect to health and sustainability goals — including obesity reduction, long-term health outcomes, cost savings, and reduced food waste.
+Download the report.

-The goal of the 2022 Portion Balance Attitude and Action Tracking study was to learn whether consumers have made portion-specific behavior changes post-COVID compared to pre-COVID days.
+The goal of the 2022 Portion Balance Attitude and Action Tracking study was to determine whether consumers have made portion-specific behavior changes post-COVID compared to pre-COVID.
 The findings are clear: Americans want smaller food portions.

 In 2019, the Portion Balance Coalition and National Consumers League commissioned a national survey with 4,700 participants, age 18 and over to understand consumer understanding of portions and portion-related behaviors.
 See the report: Addressing the Obesity Epidemic Through Portion Balance: A National Study on Portion Awareness and Attitudes.

-In early 2018, a Delphi study designed and administered by public health researchers at CUNY resulted in a Collaboration Roadmap with an article published in Spring 2019.
+In early 2018, a Delphi study, designed and administered by public health researchers at CUNY, resulted in a Collaboration Roadmap and an article published in Spring 2019.

 Research & Reports